visika/tesi-magistrale/thesis.typ

   G(v_1, v_2, v_3)
   = sum_(i=1)^3 omega_i (v_i + 1 / 2)
   + sum_(i=1)^3 sum_(k >= i)^3 x_(i k) (v_i + 1 / 2) (v_k + 1 / 2)
-$
+$ <eq:molecule-energy-above-vibrationless-equilibrium-state>
 where the sums are over normal modes.
 The $omega$s in this equation are often called the _harmonic frequencies_;
 they are the frequencies with which the molecule would vibrate if its vibrations were perfectly harmonic.
 The $x$s are the _anharmonic constants_ and describe the effect on the vibrational frequencies of the departure from purely harmonic form of the vibrations.
 @table:molecule-omega and @table:molecule-omega-errors
-contain the harmonic frequencies for $#ce("H2O")$ and the errors for each model compared with reference data.
+contain the harmonic frequencies for $#ce("H2O")$ and the errors for each model compared with reference data determined by Benedict _et al._ (1956) @eisenbergStructurePropertiesWater2005[Table 1.4].
+The value of the anharmonic frequencies is also reported for completeness in @table:molecule-vibrational-constants-anharmonic.

 #large_box(
   grid(